 Sports & Physical Education

 We encourage children to be active.
 Within the formal curriculum all children take part in PE and Games.
-They have opportunities to learn skills in a wide variety of sports, including: gymnastics, football, tennis, netball and athletics.
+They have opportunities to learn skills in gymnastics, dance and indoor and outdoor games.

 We have a number of partnerships with local sporting organisations and children are sometimes able to receive professional sporting tuition.
-We regularly take part in inter school competitions, and in 2014 won the NPower Under 11 Kids Cup, London Youth Games School Games 9-11years and Under 11 Surrey Cup Football competitions.
+We regularly take part in inter school competitions and won the London Youth Games for Cricket in 2017.

 Personal, Social, Health, Emotional & Citizenship Education

-Education in Personal relationships is part of our PSHCE programme designed to meet the needs and maturity of children.
+Education in Personal Relationships is part of our PSHE programme designed to meet the needs and maturity of children.
 The Governors have agreed a policy for personal relationship education and it is available from the school office.
 This programme entitled ‘Journey in Love’ explores relationships in all its different aspects.

 Parents have the right to withdraw their children from the non-statutory parts of personal relationship education.